Skip to content

 CRA-only reviewed PRs merge at 45.20% versus 68.37% for human-only reviewed PRs — a 23-point gap explained by low signal ratios, not tool failure.

-An empirical study of 3,109 PRs from the AIDev dataset (HuggingFace-hosted repositories) quantifies how reviewer composition affects merge outcomes (arXiv:2604.03196).
-The study classifies each PR by reviewer type — CRA-only, human-only, or mixed — and tracks merge rates.
+An empirical study of 3,109 PRs from the AIDev dataset (HuggingFace-hosted repositories) measures how reviewer composition affects merge outcomes (arXiv:2604.03196).
+The study sorts each PR by reviewer type — CRA-only, human-only, or mixed — and tracks the merge rate.

 Reviewer Composition Merge Rate